hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 ##### 1.4.
 Roads to nowhere <a id="sec-1-4" name="sec-1-4"></a>

-Of course, you need to practice walking before you can wander off into the foothills, armed only with a compass and a sense of adventure.
+Students need practice before they can wander off into the foothills, armed only with a compass and a sense of adventure.
-Similarly, you need to get good at basic manipulations before you can do really interesting mathematics.
+Similarly, maths classes need to develop basic skills (a point I consider more <a href="#sec-4">below</a>).
-But if we head towards interesting things, and tell the students where we're headed and all the amazing things they'll be able to see when they get there, maybe they won't mind practicing.
+But if we show them where we're headed, and all the amazing things they'll be able to do when they get there, they won't mind practicing.
-And this is the real problem: not that students drill, but that *the scrubland never ends*.
+And this brings us to the real problem: not that students drill, but that *the scrubland never ends*.
 They drill in order to keep drilling.
 They study shrubs here, so they can classify some other shrubs down the road.
+Nobody is enlightened, empowered, or entertained.

 The truth is that scrubland is easy for everyone but the students.
 You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just fill it with lifeless, shrub-like variants of the same problem, sprinkled from that bag of shrub seeds you got at the nursery.
-But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
+The responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
-And from their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.
+From their perspective, it's much easier to maintain the scrubland, and maybe ride around in a pickup truck painting shrubs different colours, than to chart a new course into the mathematical world.
-I'll talk later about efforts at curricular reform, but the bottom line is that it takes time, money, and vision, and these are perennially in short supply.
+That takes time, money, and vision, and these are perennially in short supply.

 But as in the hiking analogy, good mathematical skills are important to society as a whole.